-In this episode we talk to Cath James and Kenneth Olumuyiwa Tharp CBE about their transition from stage to management.
+In this episode we talk to Cath James and Kenneth Olumuyiwa Tharp CBE about Leading Off Stage and their transition from stage to management.

 This particular topic was inspired by a listener, Laura, who got in touch to ask for some support as she sought to make a similar career change.
 She felt frustrated as she navigated the unfamiliar terminology, high expectations (and low pay) of a sector she knew so well from one angle but less well from another.
 Did she really, she asked, need to start right back at the beginning?